Mother of would-be Reagan assassin John Hinckley dies at 95 - NewsBreak

 Mother of would-be Reagan assassin John Hinckley dies at 95

-WASHINGTON — (AP) — Jo Ann Hinckley, a constant companion to her son John Hinckley Jr. as the would-be assassin of President Ronald Reagan was gradually allowed to live outside a psychiatric hospital in Washington, has died.
+Jo Ann Hinckley, a constant companion to her son John Hinckley Jr. as the would-be assassin of President Ronald Reagan was gradually allowed to live outside a psychiatric hospital in Washington has died.

 Barry Levine, John Hinckley’s longtime attorney, confirmed Jo Ann Hinckley's death to The Associated Press on Tuesday.
 Levine said that Jo Ann Hinckley died in her sleep last week.
 He did not provide a cause of death.